BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Hardware

 I decided later in the development to allow inference only on a GPU.
 Some configurations, though not all, can be run on CPU.
-CPU inference is slower by orders of magnitude without further [optimisation](https://huggingface.co/docs/transformers/en/perf_infer_cpu).
+CPU inference is slower by orders of magnitude, and won't ever match a GPU.
+Though it can be optimised [somewhat](https://huggingface.co/docs/transformers/en/perf_infer_cpu).

 Nvidia (CUDA) GPUs work best with the setup.
 As for AMD, PyTorch and the extra dependencies introduced with quantized models are theoretically compatible according to their documentations.
 This is assuming a system with ROCm compatible AMD card in combination with the operating system.
 ROCm is available for most of [RX and Pro cards on Windows](https://rocm.docs.amd.com/en/docs-5.7.0/release/windows_support.html).
 Options on Linux are even [more limited](https://rocm.docs.amd.com/en/docs-5.7.0/release/gpu_os_support.html).